 -To ensure full credit for your work experience, please indicate dates of employment by month/year, and indicate number of hours worked per week, on your resume.

-You must have been at the next lower grade level of the grade you are applying to for 52 weeks (time-in-grade requirement).
+You must have been at the GS-05 level for 52 weeks (time-in-grade requirement).